Raif-fl/CAT-PETR/README.md

     ![](www/Volcano_plot.png)

-    Generally speaking, All three of the visualization sub tabs can be broken into three sections: (1) A sidepanel with various inputs that alter the plot parameters and buttons to download the plot data.
+    Generally speaking, All three of the visualization sub tabs can be broken into three sections: (1) A side-panel with various inputs that alter the plot parameters and buttons to download the plot data.
 (2) an appearance drop down menu which allows for superficial alterations to the appearance of the plots.
 (3) A main panel which contains the plot itself and a gene/protein search bar that allows for specific genes to be labelled on the plot.

 8. Use the sidebar to alter the parameters of the volcano plot in the following ways: